 The appearance of black mold in your home isn’t a cause for panic, but it should be addressed once you discover it.
 And make sure to keep an eye on members of your family who could be more susceptible to black mold side effects — both mild and major.

-Products and tools you’ll need to remove black mold
+What you’ll need for removing black mold

 In order to properly remove black mold, you’ll need to purchase or gather a few products and tools.
 See the list below: